Pablo Virgilio David: Bishop and cardinal

 On January 12, 2025, Pope Francis named him a member of the Dicastery for the Doctrine of the Faith.

 David was one of three cardinal electors from the Philippines (the others being Luis Antonio Tagle and Advincula) to participate in the 2025 conclave that elected Pope Leo XIV.
 On April 24, David was among the earliest cardinal electors to give an interview about the forthcoming conclave to elect a successor to Pope Francis.
 Prior to and during the conclave, some media outlets listed David as a potential dark horse candidate for the papacy.
 The Italian media reported afterwards that Cardinal David went as far as getting more votes than that of the early frontrunner, Cardinal Tagle, during the early rounds of the conclave.

 David is also a critic of online gambling.
 In July 2025, the CBCP released a pastoral letter condemning such, likening it to a plague epidemic.
 He criticized the government for fueling online gambling addiction, describing the Internet as a "digital highway" where people fall to new forms of exploitation.
 The Philippine Amusement and Gaming Corporation (PAGCOR) subsequently argued that it helps generate revenue for the government.
 David rejected PAGCOR's defense, comparing it to legalizing illegal drugs just for the sake of increased government income.

-David took canonical possession of his titular Church, Trasfigurazione di Nostro Signore Gesù Cristo, in Rome on October 19, 2025 as announced by the Office for the Liturgical Celebrations of the Supreme Pontiff.
+David took canonical possession of his titular Church, Trasfigurazione di Nostro Signore Gesù Cristo, in Rome on October 19, 2025, as announced by the Office for the Liturgical Celebrations of the Supreme Pontiff.

 Writings

 David has authored several works of popular theology.

 With his co-editor Nina L.B.
 Tomen he has created three volumes focused on Angeles City, one on the devotion centered on the statue depicting the burial of Jesus Christ known as Apung Mamacalulu, Apung Mamacalulu: The Santo Entierro of Angeles City; another on popular religion in the old town of Betis there; and one on Holy Rosary Parish Church, Pisamban Maragul: The Living Church of Angeles City, designed to be presented to Pope Francis on his visit to the Philippines in January 2015.
 David said: "The Pope knows well that many old heritage churches in Europe have practically become dead churches or sheer museums.
 The book is not just about an old building; it is about a living Church."
-Its 350 pages included archival documents, memoirs of parisioners, and rare photographs.
+Its 350 pages included archival documents, memoirs of parishioners, and rare photographs.
 It concerned the church structure and its furnishings, but also documented nonmaterial expressions of faith that deserve preservation: popular devotions, rites, rituals, traditions, sacred music and other nonmaterial forms of faith.

 Also with Tomen, The Gospel of Mercy According to Juan/a (Makati City, Philippines: St. Pauls Philippines, 2016).
 The Juan/Juana of the title refers to any ordinary person, male or female.
 A collection of essays by each of the authors, with a co-authored preface.